bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 3. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

+Class componenets extend the React Component class and are best suited to carry state within them.
+Functional componenets are primarily used to render a componenet to the screen while having state(or the effects of state) trickle down to it through props.

 4. Briefly describe PropTypes and what we use them for when building react applications.